 - The transition to a green economy must be a just one, for there are thousands of American workers who will be transitioning their skills from one energy sector to another.
 The highest priority will be given to lateral moves wherever possible, enabling workers to repurpose their skills and expertise.

-- For those who wish, we will create a program to give 5 years of full pay and benefits to those who have spent their career in the fossil fuel.
+- For those who wish, we will create a program to give 5 years of full pay and benefits to those who have spent their career in the fossil fuel industry.
 This will include a bridge to retirement for older workers.
 Establish a new office of ecological restoration at polluted sites to hire fossil fuel industry workers to clean up the sites they worked.

 - Ensure that workers currently working in the fossil fuel industries be accepted first in new job training programs for renewable energy industries and the building renovation industry.
 In addition, we will work with universities, community colleges, and trade schools to develop education programs to help bring in people for the new industries and jobs.